dylantneal/encore-event-assistant/PROPERTY_CODES_IMPLEMENTATION.md

 ## Conclusion

-The property code system successfully transforms the Encore Event Order Assistant from a single-property demo to a multi-property platform ready for real-world deployment.
+The property code system successfully transforms the Encore Architect from a single-property demo to a multi-property platform ready for real-world deployment.
 With 61 Chicago properties now available, the system demonstrates scalability while maintaining the intuitive, AI-powered event planning capabilities.

 The 4-digit code system provides the perfect balance of simplicity and functionality, making it easy for sales staff to quickly reference properties while maintaining the system's sophisticated AI capabilities.